Gozelo II, Duc de Basse-Lorraine1

 Harald II, King of Norway was the son of Eirik I, King of Norway and Northumbria.1 He died in 974.1

-Harald II, King of Norway also went by the nick-name of Harald 'Graycloak' (?).1 He succeeded to the title of King Harald II of Norway in 959.1
+Harald II, King of Norway also went by the nick-name of Harald 'Graycloak' (?)1 He succeeded as the King Harald II of Norway in 959.1

 Citations